K-Adam/ngx-loading-spinner/README.md

 ## Setup

-Install library ( Angular 8 ):
+Install library ( Angular 10+ ):

 ```
 npm install @k-adam/ngx-loading-spinner --save
 ```

-If you are using Angular 9+, then install it this way:
+If you are using an older version of Angular x (8/9), then install it this way:

 ```
-npm install @k-adam/ngx-loading-spinner@1.9 --save
+npm install @k-adam/ngx-loading-spinner@1.x --save
 ```

 Import module to your applications main module: